-Rob Parker, Stoneworld business owner, recalls being invited onto site in the Spring of 2017, where he first met Jimmy Fernandez and the local Conservation Officer.
+Rob Parker, Stoneworld business owner, was invited to the site of the project in the Spring of 2017, where he first met Jimmy Fernandez and the local Conservation Officer.

-Rob had been asked to look at the ruined remains of Dinton Castle to help identify the remaining building stone and recommend a sensitive and suitable building material to rebuild the castle with.
+Rob had been asked to look at the ruins of Dinton Castle to help identify the remaining building stone and to recommend a sensitive and suitable building material to rebuild the castle with.

 Dinton Castle had been built in 1760, and after a disastrous fire in the 1800s had, during the next century fallen into complete ruins.

-Rob recommended Purbeck stone which has mellow yellow and grey tones.
-It is also available in a number of formats which helped the rebuild to be undertaken sensitively.
+Rob recommended Purbeck stone which has mellow yellow and grey tones – a perfect match for the castle.
+It is also available in a number of formats which provided ultimate flexibility and versatility when rebuilding the castle.

-Jimmy came on site at Stoneworld’s base in Great Milton Oxfordshire, to inspect the stone before making his final decision, and brought the Grand Designs TV crew with him!
+Jimmy visited Stoneworld’s base in Great Milton, Oxfordshire, to inspect the stone before making his final decision, and brought the Grand Designs TV crew with him!

-As you will see on film, Jimmy enthused about Rob’s suggested Purbeck stone, and our involvement was sealed.
+Jimmy was incredibly enthusiastic about Rob’s suggested Purbeck stone, and our involvement with the project was sealed.

-We supplied Purbeck stone in 3 sizes: large rockery, dry walling, and 4 inch on bed.
-When mixed and used randomly together Jimmy was able to realistically match the original 18th Century building style of the castle.
+Stoneworld supplied Purbeck stone in three sizes: large rockery, dry walling, and 4 inch on bed.
+When used randomly together, Jimmy was able to realistically match the original 18th Century building style of the castle.

 Stoneworld Masonry Cutting & Carving Services were very useful on this project